fayadh/shakesearch/REASONING.md

 - Add a debouncer to the
 - Cleanup type related errors and improve the UI.
 - Make better use of the css theme palette.
+- Add testing to Go routes and front end components.